product-science/docs/docs/ios-xcode.md

 ## Optimization Loop
 The Loop is repeated by your developers 20+ times initially and 5+ times with every major update.

-1. [Your devs]  Build the app with PSi Xcode instrumentation
+1. [Your devs]  Build the app with PSi Xcode Injector
 2. Ideally Product Science is provided with a trigger to create automation- otherwise a named developer can be supplied to rebuild
 3. [Your devs]  Provide a cloud link to your .ipa
 4. [Product Science] Runs the app and collects app performance data